thradams/CPrime-V1/README.md

 ### Runtime polymorphism

-We can specify in cprime the set of types for a pointer.
-In C for instance, void* means a pointer to any object.
+In C we have void * that means a pointer to any object.
-Instead of saying pointer to any object I want to especify the list of possible types.
+In C' we can espcify a list of possible pointed objects.

-The syntax is :
+Sample:

 ```c
 struct Box {